-The state of Hawaii doesn’t offer down payment assistance, but the U.S. Department of Housing and Urban Development offers resources via this link.
+The state of Hawaii doesn’t offer down payment assistance, but the U.S. Department of Housing and Urban Development offers homeownership assistance resources.

 The Idaho Housing and Finance Association offers a second mortgage for first-time homebuyers that can be used for down payment assistance of 2.5% or 3.5% of the loan amount when you use the First Loan.
 The second mortgage has a fixed rate of 5% payable over 10 years.

-With a First Loan, the minimum credit score is 640, otherwise, it is 680.
-Borrowers must successfully complete an approved homebuyer education course, as well as contribute a minimum of 0.5% of the home’s sale price.
+The minimum credit score is 640 with a First Loan.
+Otherwise, it's 680.
+Borrowers must successfully complete an approved homebuyer education course and contribute a minimum of 0.5% of the home’s sale price.

-The Illinois Housing Development Authority provides several options for first-time homebuyers:
+The Illinois Housing Development Authority provides several down payment assistance options for first-time homebuyers.

-- The Access Forgivable loan is 4% of the purchase price up to $6,000, and borrowers don’t have to pay it back if they live in the home for 10 years.
+The Access Forgivable loan is 4% of the purchase price up to $6,000.
+Borrowers don’t have to pay it back if they live in the home for 10 years.

-- The Access Repayable Loan provides 10% of the purchase price up to $10,000.
-Borrowers will be required to pay the loan back over the course of 10 years, but there is 0% interest.
+The Access Repayable Loan provides 10% of the purchase price up to $10,000.
+Borrowers will be required to pay the loan back over the course of 10 years, but there's 0% interest.

-The Indiana Housing and Community Development Authority has a First Place (FP) program that provides down payment assistance up to 6% for first-time homebuyers that is based on lesser of the home’s purchase price or appraised value.
-Borrowers must be getting an FHA 30-year fixed loan.
+The Indiana Housing and Community Development Authority has a First Place (FP) program that provides down payment assistance of up to 6% for first-time homebuyers.
+The percentage is based on the lesser of the home’s purchase price or its appraised value.
+Borrowers must use an FHA 30-year fixed loan.

-The minimum credit score is 640 with a debt-to-income (DTI) ratio that is less than 45% or a minimum credit score of 680 with a DTI if the DTI is greater than 45% but less than 50%.
+The minimum credit score requirement is 640 with a debt-to-income (DTI) ratio of less than 45%, or a minimum credit score of 680 if their DTI is greater than 45% but less than 50%.

-The state’s Next Home (NH) program also offers down payment assistance of 3.5% of the purchase price or appraised value.
-The credit score and income requirements mirror the First Place Program, however, borrowers need not be first-time homebuyers.
+The state’s Next Home (NH) program also offers down payment assistance of 3.5% of the purchase price or the appraised value.
+The credit score and income requirements mirror the First Place Program, but borrowers don't have to be first-time homebuyers.

 Iowans can take advantage of the FirstHome program, which offers two options.
-Borrowers can either apply for a $2,500 grant to assist with the down payment, or they can apply for a 2ndLoan program loan, which will provide the lesser of $5,000 or 5% of the home’s sale price.
+Borrowers can either apply for a $2,500 grant to assist with their down payment, or they can apply for a 2ndLoan program loan that will provide the lesser of $5,000 or 5% of the home’s sale price.

 The home purchase price limit for Iowa’s down payment assistance programs is $311,000, although it may increase to $381,000 in targeted areas.
 Interested homebuyers can use the state’s Eligibility Quick Check for additional information.

 The Kansas Housing Assistance Program provides grants up to 5% that can be used toward a down payment.
-Borrowers of the 30-year, fixed-ratevermon mortgage loan must meet minimum credit score requirements, as well as income limits, which vary by country.
+Borrowers of the 30-year, fixed-rate mortgage loan must meet minimum credit score requirements as well as income limits, and these can vary by country.
 The maximum home purchase price is $548,250.

-In addition, the First-Time Homebuyer Program, available from Kansas Housing Resources Corporation, offers income-eligible homebuyers a 0% interest loan in the amount of 15% or 20% of the purchase, which is forgiven after 10 years.
-First-time homebuyers (or those who have not owned a home in three years) must contribute at least 2% of the sale price, and have a median income at or below 80% of their area.
+The First-Time Homebuyer Program, available from Kansas Housing Resources Corporation, offers income-eligible homebuyers a 0% interest loan in the amount of 15% or 20% of the purchase price.
+The loan is forgiven after 10 years.
+First-time homebuyers (or those who have not owned a home in three years) must contribute at least 2% of the sale price, and they must have income at or below 80% of the median income for their area.

-Homebuyers in Louisiana with an average median income at or below 80% of their area can apply for the Mortgage Revenue Bond Assisted Program.
+Homebuyers in Louisiana with an average at or below 80% of median income for their area can apply for the Mortgage Revenue Bond Assisted Program.
 This loan provides money for down payments between 5% to 9% of the loan amount.

-Borrowers must have a minimum credit score of at least 640.
+Borrowers must have a minimum credit score of 640.
 Income limits vary depending on the area.
-Also, the home’s purchase price cannot exceed $271,164.
+The home’s purchase price cannot exceed $271,164.

 MaineHousing removes the first-time homebuyer requirement on its Advantage down payment assistance program for active duty and retired military.

-The Maryland Mortgage Program includes 1st Time Advantage 5000, which provides a loan in the amount of $5,000 in down payment assistance to first-time homebuyers.
-(Exceptions are made if the borrower is purchasing a home in a targeted area and sold their home prior to the new closing, or it has been more than three years since the borrower has owned a home.)
-The second loan has zero percent interest, and payments are not due until the first mortgage ends (by repayment, sale, refinance, etc.).
+The Maryland Mortgage Program includes the 1st Time Advantage 5000, which provides a loan of $5,000 in down payment assistance to first-time homebuyers.
+Exceptions are made if the borrower is purchasing a home in a targeted area and sold their home prior to the new closing, or if it has been more than three years since the borrower has owned a home.
+The second loan has 0% interest, and payments aren't due until the first mortgage ends by repayment, sale, or refinance.

 There’s also a 1st Time Advantage 3% Loan, which provides a DPA loan of 3% of the first mortgage amount.

-In the state of Massachusetts, the Mass Housing Down Payment Assistance program can provide up to $25,000 in down payment help for borrowers in Boston or one of the Gateway cities (Attleboro, Barnstable, Brockton, Chelsea, Chicopee, Everett, Fall River, Fitchburg, Haverhill, Holyoke, Lawrence, Leominster, Lowell, Lynn, Malden, Methuen, New Bedford, Peabody, Pittsfield, Quincy, Revere, Salem, Springfield, Taunton, Westfield, and Worcester).
+The Mass Housing Down Payment Assistance program can provide up to $25,000 in down payment help for borrowers in Boston or one of the Gateway cities: Attleboro, Barnstable, Brockton, Chelsea, Chicopee, Everett, Fall River, Fitchburg, Haverhill, Holyoke, Lawrence, Leominster, Lowell, Lynn, Malden, Methuen, New Bedford, Peabody, Pittsfield, Quincy, Revere, Salem, Springfield, Taunton, Westfield, and Worcester.

-Borrowers in other cities could get up to $15,000 in down payment assistance.
-Regardless of location, the loan amount cannot exceed 5% of the home’s purchase price.
+Borrowers in other cities can receive up to $15,000 in down payment assistance.
+The loan amount can't exceed 5% of the home’s purchase price regardless of its location.

-In Michigan, borrowers can take advantage of the MI DPA Loan, which provides down payment assistance to first-time homebuyers up to $7,500.
-Borrowers in some zip codes (see link) are eligible for up to $10,000 in down payment assistance.
+Borrowers can take advantage of the MI DPA Loan in Michigan.
+It provides down payment assistance to first-time homebuyers up to $7,500.
+Borrowers in some zip codes are eligible for up to $10,000 in down payment assistance.

 All borrowers must complete a homebuyer education class.
 The home cannot cost more than $224,500.
-Household income limits can vary (view MSHDA Income & Sales Price Limits here).
+Household income limits can vary.

-Borrowers in Minnesota can apply for a monthly payment loan that provides up to $17,000 at the same rate as the mortgage and is repayable over 10 years.
+Borrowers in Minnesota can apply for a down payment loan that provides up to $17,000 at the same rate as the mortgage and is repayable over 10 years.
 The deferred payment loan amount is up to $11,000.
-There is no interest on this loan and no monthly payments.
+There's no interest on this loan and there are no monthly payments.
 A balloon payment is due at the end of the mortgage term.

-The deferred payment loan plus is available up to $15,000.
-It also doesn’t have an interest rate or monthly payments, but there’s a balloon payment at the end.
-Income limits for all programs can be found here.
+The deferred payment loan Plus is available up to $15,000.
+It doesn’t have an interest rate or monthly payments, either, but there’s a balloon payment at the end.
+Income limits apply.

-In the state of Mississippi, a Smart Solution Mortgage helps homebuyers by providing a 4.5% down payment loan, payable over 10 years, at the same rate as the mortgage.
-Borrowers must have a credit score of at least 640 for an FHA, Freddie Mac, USDA, or VA loan, and household income cannot exceed $95,000.
+A Smart Solution Mortgage helps Mississippi homebuyers by providing a 4.5% down payment loan payable over 10 years at the same rate as the mortgage.
+Borrowers must have a credit score of at least 640 for an FHA, Freddie Mac, USDA, or VA loan, and their household income can't exceed $95,000.

-In Missouri, the First Place Homebuyer Program provides a Cash Assistance Loan, which is 4% of the loan amount, to help with down payment and closing costs.
-If borrowers remain in the home for 10 years, the loan amount is forgiven.
+Missouri's First Place Homebuyer Program provides a Cash Assistance Loan that's 4% of the loan amount to help with down payment and closing costs.
+The loan is forgiven if borrowers remain in the home for 10 years.
 The maximum purchase amount is $311,979 for a single-family home in non-target areas and $381,308 in target areas.
-Income limits vary and are found here.
+Income limits vary.

-Buyers in Montana can qualify for the Bond Advantage Down Payment Assistance Program, which provides down payment assistance up to 5% of the home’s sale price, up to $10,000.
-The loan’s rate is the same as the first mortgage.
+Buyers in Montana can qualify for the Bond Advantage Down Payment Assistance Program, which provides down payment assistance of up to 5% of the home’s sale price up to $10,000.
+The loan’s rate is the same as that of the first mortgage.

-Alternately, the MBOH Plus 0% Deferred Down Payment Assistance Program provides up to $6,500 and has no interest and no monthly payments.
+Alternately, the MBOH (Montana Board of Housing) Plus 0% Deferred Down Payment Assistance Program provides up to $6,500 and has no interest and no monthly payments.

-Both options require a minimum credit score of 620, and borrowers must provide at least $1,000 of their own money to help purchase the home, as well as complete a homebuyer education course.
+Both options require a minimum credit score of 620.
+Borrowers must provide at least $1,000 of their own money to help purchase the home, as well as complete a homebuyer education course.

-Nebraska Investment Finance Authority offers a Homebuyer Assistance Program of up to 5% of the home’s purchase price, up to $10,000 at an interest rate of 1% a term of 10 years.
+The Nebraska Investment Finance Authority offers a Homebuyer Assistance Program of up to 5% of the home’s purchase price, up to $10,000, at an interest rate of 1% a term of 10 years.
 Borrowers must provide at least $1,000 of their own funds.

 The First Home Grant Program provides a $5,000 grant for down payment or closing assistance.
-Income limits must not exceed 50% of the area median income, which is found here.
+Income limits must not exceed 50% of the area's median income.

-In Nevada, the Home is Possible Program provides borrowers with up to 5% of the home’s mortgage to use for the down payment.
+The Home is Possible Program provides borrowers in Nevada with up to 5% of the home’s mortgage to use for the down payment.
 The 30-year loan is offered at a competitive rate.

 Borrowers must not have more than $105,000 in income for an FHA, VA, or USDA loan.
-Income limits for conventional loans differ; consult with a loan officer for this information.
-In addition, borrowers must have a minimum credit score of 640, and the home should not cost more than $548,250.
+Income limits for conventional loans differ.
+Consult with a loan officer for this information.
+Borrowers must have a minimum credit score of 640, and the home should not cost more than $548,250.
 Borrowers will also have to pay a one-time fee at closing of $755.

 As with most down payment assistance programs, completion of a homebuyer education course is required to qualify for Nebraska’s Home Is Possible program.